 During your studies, you benefit from a research-led approach to teaching that provides a first-class academic experience, as well as building your personal skills and enhancing your career prospects.
 The cosmopolitan academic and student community creates an inspiring and challenging environment to study economics and management.

-Economics at Kent was ranked 16th in The Guardian University Guide 2018.
-In the National Student Survey 2017, over 88% of final-year Economics students were satisfied with the overall quality of their course.
+In the National Student Survey 2018, over 87% of final-year Economics students who completed the survey, were satisfied with the overall quality of their course.

 Teaching Excellence Framework